Skip to content

 App introspectionCustom MCP server → Hermes CDP via WebSocketPersistent WebSocket — reads React fiber tree, store state, network, console, errors

-E2E testingmaestro-runner (preferred) / Maestro (fallback)YAML-based persistent test files for CI
+E2E testingmaestro-runner (preferred) / Maestro (fallback)YAML-based persistent test files; underlying format for actions in .rn-agent/actions/

-Fallback: xcrun simctl (iOS) + adb (Android) for device lifecycle when agent-device is unavailable.
+Fallback: xcrun simctl (iOS) + adb (Android) for device lifecycle (boot / install / launch / terminate) — the runner doesn’t manage device state, only interaction.

 The MCP server is a Node.js process that maintains a persistent WebSocket connection to the React Native app’s Hermes engine through Metro’s CDP endpoint.

-• 19 CDP tools — React internals via Chrome DevTools Protocol
+• CDP — React internals via Chrome DevTools Protocol (component tree, store state, navigation, profiling, network)

-All tools are registered through a single trackedTool() wrapper that adds telemetry via the Experience Engine.
+All tools are registered through a single trackedTool() wrapper that adds telemetry via the Experience Engine — that’s the same mechanism that feeds the auto-action capture loop.

 On first CDP connect, ~2KB of JavaScript is injected into the Hermes runtime via Runtime.evaluate.
 This creates globalThis.__RN_AGENT with methods: